Dishwasher Check Valve: Testing + Replacement Guide (2026)

 You cleaned the filter.
 You checked the drain hose.
 The dishwasher drains fine during the cycle.
 But 20 minutes later, dirty water is sitting at the bottom of the tub again.

 That pattern points to the check valve.
-It is a small rubber flapper that costs $8-$67 depending on your brand.
+It’s a small rubber flapper that costs $8-$67 depending on your brand.
 Replacing it takes 30-45 minutes with basic hand tools.

 Before pulling anything apart, gather these:

 Before ordering a replacement, locate your dishwasher model number.
-It is usually on a sticker inside the door or on the side of the tub.
+It’s usually on a sticker inside the door or on the side of the tub.
 Cross-reference that number with the part numbers listed below to get the right valve for your machine.

 What Does a Dishwasher Check Valve Do?